Just a quick note of some of the funnest content I consumed last month (in no particular order):

 – Jennifer Tilly posted a picture with her ‘Tiffany’ doll on Twitter, wearing coordinated Christmassy outfits!

 – I revisited Rachel Bloom’s classic seasonal song-parody “Chanukah Honey”, from the album Suck It, Christmas!!!
-(2013) [Note: I just clicked this link to check it, and apparently the video “is no longer available due to a copyright claim by Philip Springer” (one of the original composers of “Santa Baby”)!
-Why’d he have to wait 7 years, just to mess with my blog post???].
+(2013).
 I also got a kick out of Ana Gasteyer’s holiday album Sugar & Booze (2019), which mixes reworked classics with original comedy songs.
 On a more topical tip, Charly Bliss recorded a socially-distanced track/video about, uh, being socially-distanced, called “It’s Christmas and I F*cking Miss You!” (and, yes, it did make me a little weepy… but then pretty much everything does, these days…)

 – Sage Hyden (aka “Just Write”) posted a surprisingly moving video-essay about why the original animated Mulan (1998) “holds a very special place in [their] heart… and why the new live-action adaptation is less than satisfying.”